Channel Descriptions

 Step 1: Submit PDC content via the online submissions system.
 For specific data collected, visit https://aihaconnect.org/.

 Step 2: Each PDC submission receives a two-level review.
 First, technical reviewers, selected to act as subject matter experts, review submissions to ensure they are scientifically sound, innovative, and relevant to the profession.
-This technical review process occurs prior to a second review by the Continuing Education Committee (CEC) and helps the committee select the final content that will be included in the next year's conference program.
+This technical review process occurs before a second review by the Continuing Education Committee (CEC) and helps the committee select the final content to be included in next year's conference program.

 Questions asked and answered by the reviewer during the PDC technical review process include:

-- Does the proposal have a sound technical basis?
+- Technical Basis: Does the proposal have a sound technical basis?
+(Rating 1-5)

-- Are the learning outcomes appropriate for this course level?
+- Are the learning outcomes appropriate for the course level?
+(Rating 1-5) (introductory, intermediate, advanced)

-- Does the outline describe content appropriate for the selected introductory, intermediate, or advanced course level?
+- Does the outline describe the content appropriate for selected course level?
+(Rating 1-5) (introductory, intermediate, advanced)

-- Should the CEC accept or reject the proposal?
+- Recommendation: (Suggest that the CEC ACCEPT or REJECT the proposal)

 Step 3: The CEC holds a virtual meeting and makes final program selections.